-Our recommendation is to coordinate ahead of time with state and county agencies, as well as companies that work with wildlife on private land, to set up agreements for the transfer of beavers that have been trapped as "nuisance" animals (likely found chewing on trees that the state, county, or landowner wished to keep in place).
-These animals would be kept in holding ponds to acclimate and then transferred to appropriate reintroduction locations on state and federal lands.
-The sitespecific locations along the priority creeks outlined below will be identified by the presence of suitable forage for beavers, site-specific restoration values, and the existence of past lodges or dams.
+Our recommendation is to coordinate ahead of time with state and county agencies, as well as companies that work with wildlife on private land, to set up agreements for the transfer of beavers that have been trapped as "nuisance" animals (likely found impacting culverts or chewing on trees).
+These animals would be kept in holding ponds for pairing and then transferred to appropriate reintroduction locations on state and federal lands.
+The site-specific locations along the priority creeks outlined below will be identified by the presence of suitable forage for beavers, site-specific restoration needs, appropriate stream velocities, and the existence of past lodges or dams.
 Priority beaver reintroduction locations in the southern Washington Cascades were identified with the help of local wildlife and aquatic specialists and include: